 Home foreclosures are still occurring at a rapid rate in the Chicago area.
 Many struggling homeowners who have missed mortgage payments live in fear of getting a Notice of Default from their bank telling them that they are being foreclosed on.
 If you receive such a notice in Chicago, you should contact a foreclosure attorney as soon as possible.
-There are defenses that can be presented on your behalf that may avoid foreclosure and allow you to keep your home.
+There are foreclosure defenses that can be presented on your behalf that may avoid foreclosure and allow you to keep your home.
 Just a few of the defenses that can be asserted include:

 Improper procedures in the foreclosure process

 The Illinois Mortgage Foreclosure Law (IMFL) governs the judicial foreclosure process in the state.
 The law lays out specific procedures that must be followed for the foreclosure to be valid.
-Some procedural problems include:
+Some procedural problems that could equal a foreclosure defense include:

 Failure of the lender to properly serve a Notice of Default